bagherig/meetup-analysis/README.md

 ```

 ## Usage
 First, set up the cloud functions, GCS buckets, and Firestore databases.
 The code for the cloud functions can be found under the folder, `scripts`.
 Next, run `trigger_gcf.py` script in order to start storing data from `meetup.com` streams.
-The script requires a `config.json` file.
+The script requires a `config.json` file inside the main project folder, `meetup-analysis`.
 The required fields for this file are explained below:
 ```bash
 {
   "stream_gcf": [link to save_stream_data GCF],